-Lady-Gené is a second-six pupil under the supervision of Sheryl Nwosu.
+Lady-Gené is a third-six pupil under the supervision of Sebastian Gardiner.

 Lady-Gené obtained first class honours in Law with international relations, graduating as top of her class.
 She obtained a Master’s degree with Distinction in European and International Law.
 Her thesis examined the right to a fair trial for accused persons and defendants at the International Criminal Court, the International Criminal Tribunal for Rwanda and the International Criminal Tribunal for the Former Yugoslavia.